Roman Republic silver Denarius minted circa 90 BC by moneyer Q. Titius.

 Reverse: Q. TITI written on tablet from which Pegasus springs.

-Custom set into a 14k yellow gold ring, measuring approximately 3/4 inch from top of the bail to bottom of bezel.
+Custom set into a 14k yellow gold bezel pendant, measuring approximately 1 and 1/4 inches from top of the bail to bottom of bezel, 7/8 inch across.

 Before Julius Caesar, circa 44 BC, and the Roman Empire, the Republic of Rome designated three military men each year to mint coins.
 Many times members of the same family would be appointed for generations.
 The "Moneyer", officer in charge of the mint, would choose his own design, often glorifying an ancestor's deeds.